Ontonagon Village Housing

 EXCEPTIONAL AIR QUALITY + COMFORT

-Since receiving their new heating and cooling systems, residents have been vocal about their positive experiences.
+Since receiving their new heating and air conditioning systems, residents have been vocal about their positive experiences.
 “Residents say the air seems to be cleaner.
 With our baseboard heat, it was just radiant heat — you didn’t get any circulation or filtration,” said Jackson.
 From a maintenance standpoint, Ontonagon Village Housing also avoided worry about the pilot lights and carbon monoxide associated with natural gas.
 “Think of the air quality benefits of not having to combust natural gas or any other deliverable fuel.
 They don’t have that here.” said McNeally.
 The Deluxe Wall-mounted Indoor Units also feature Dual Barrier Coating to enhance indoor air quality.
 Applied to the internal parts of the indoor unit, the coating prevents dust, particles and grease build-up on the system, enhancing overall performance.

 Beyond the filtration benefits, the residents were delighted when the systems stood up to Michigan’s harsh winter season.
 “In spring of 2021, there was a polar vortex that made national news because power plants in Texas were freezing,” explained McNeally.
 “The units here at Ontonagon Village experienced 25° F below zero temperatures and not a single tenant had any issue or even needed to turn on their electric resistance as backup.”